Gorodev-lab/denuncia-popular/SESSION_BRIEF_2025_11_26.md

 ---

+### 5. Feature: Market Research & Data Collection
+- **Demographic Data**: Added optional fields for Age, Gender, Occupation, and Referral Source in the "Info" step.
+- **Database Expansion**: Created `denuncias` table in Supabase to store the full complaint record along with the new demographic data.
+- **Submission Logic**: Connected the "Firmar y Presentar" action to the Supabase database.

+---

 ## 📋 Next Steps

 1.  **Deployment**:
-    - Push changes to GitHub: `git push origin main`.
+    - Push changes to GitHub: `git push origin main` (Done).
-    - **CRITICAL**: Add the Supabase keys (`VITE_SUPABASE_URL`, `VITE_SUPABASE_ANON_KEY`) to your Vercel Project Settings.
+    - **CRITICAL**: Add the Supabase keys (`VITE_SUPABASE_URL`, `VITE_SUPABASE_ANON_KEY`) to your Vercel Project Settings if not already done.
     - Verify the deployment on Vercel.

 2.  **Focus Group Launch**:
     - Share the Vercel URL with your test group.
-    - Monitor the `feedback` table in Supabase for user reports.
+    - Monitor the `feedback` and `denuncias` tables in Supabase.

 ---

 **Great job!
-The application is now robust, uses free tools for mapping, includes manual location override, and is fully integrated with Supabase for feedback.**
+The application is now robust, uses free tools for mapping, includes manual location override, collects market research data, and is fully integrated with Supabase for both feedback and complaint submission.**